 M.B.A.
 Program Overview The Master of Business Administration program equips students with knowledge, capabilities, and entrepreneurial skills necessary for operating their own business, gaining promotion to upper and top management in corporate and public settings, and entering doctoral-level studies.
 The coursework also promotes personal and spiritual growth by emphasizing Christian values, ethical principles, and effective interpersonal communications in diverse settings.

-M.B.A. students may choose one of four concentrations:
+M.B.A. students may choose one of six concentrations:

-Marketing Management International Development
+Marketing Management Non-Profit Management

-General Management
+International Development General Management

+Business as Mission Customized

 The M.B.A. program consists of the following course sequence: